d-chante/diviner-tools/README.md

 * requests
 * PyYAML

-These can be installed individually, or by using pip:
+Install from the requirements file using pip:

 	pip install -r /support/other/requirements.txt